johncmerfeld/Riddler/NumberProfit/README.md

 Average profit for non-first moves is $17.00
 Advantage of moving first is $4.00
 ```
 Player A put her token in the middle, player B put her token on 9, and player C put her token on 8.
+If player A had gone too low, the higher-position players would have gotten more money by proximity, and if player A had gone too high, another player would have placed her token just below player A's, stealing all of the lower-hanging fruits.
+The middle placement is, as they say, just right.

-This "take the middle" strategy continued to win as the number of spaces increased from 10 (interestingly, when the number of spaces were 8 or 9, it was optimal to take the second-highest position first).
+The "middle" strategy continued to win as the number of spaces increased from 10 (interestingly, when the number of spaces were 8 or 9, it was optimal to take the second-highest position first).
 ```
 # 3 players, 12 spaces
 Optimal first move is 6 with profit $32.00 (41.03% of the total money)